tandrewnichols/grunt-simple-git/README.md

 ## The "git" task

 There are lots of other git plugins for grunt out there.
-In the past, I've always looked at them and though, "Why???
+In the past, I've always looked at them and thought, "Why???
 What's the value in wrapping git commands in grunt tasks?"
 Then I started working on my website, which is hosted on heroku, but includes dynamic content from the modules I've published, and I realized that I would like a way to easily grab updated READMEs and coverage files, copy them into my website, then stage, commit, and push them with git.
 The first part of that is easy: `grunt-contrib-copy` works perfectly for that, but then I wanted a simple interface for automating my git commands, and I wasn't satisfied with the grunt-git plugins out there.
-It seems like they all make more difficult than it should be.
+It seems like they all make it more difficult than it should be.
 I wanted to be able to specify any git command as a task and pass any existing git option to it in an easy way.
 So that's what this plugin does.

 ### Overview

 The `git` task is a multiTask, where the target is (usually) the git command to run.
 You can configure as many git commands as are useful to you either in your `grunt.initConfig` call or, as mentioned above, by using [task-master](https://github.com/tandrewnichols/task-master).
 I strongly recommend using task-master . . . not just because I wrote it.
-I wrote it because grunt configuration is messy and annoying and sometimes, at least with `loadNpmTasks`, redundant (I was shocked to learn that you can't pass more than string to `loadNpmTasks` - it's plural . . . doesn't that mean I should be able to do `grunt.loadNpmTasks('grunt-foo', 'grunt-bar', 'grunt-baz')`? . . . apparently not).
+I wrote it because grunt configuration is messy and annoying and sometimes, at least with `loadNpmTasks`, redundant (I was shocked to learn that you can't pass more than one string to `loadNpmTasks` - it's plural . . . doesn't that mean I should be able to do `grunt.loadNpmTasks('grunt-foo', 'grunt-bar', 'grunt-baz')`? . . . apparently not).
 I've been using task-master for everything I write now for a few months, and it just makes grunt more pleasurable to use.
 Things are nicely separated . . . but I digress.
 Here's a sample configuration:

 ```javascript
 grunt.initConfig({